Inhuman Land

 memoir

-associatedWithEvent Soviet invasion of Poland
+associatedWithEvent Soviet occupation of Eastern Poland

-World War II in Eastern Europe
+surface form: World War II in Eastern Europe

 author Józef Czapski